ccomrade/zcu-kiv-pd-wgmanager/README.md

 # systemctl start wgmanager-gate
 ```

-For web server, you can use simple httpd from `busybox` as well:
+Web server can use the simple httpd from `busybox` as well:
 ```
 $ busybox httpd -f -v -p 80 -h /var/lib/wgmanager/web/www
 ```

 However, you can also use the existing big web server, such as Apache, nginx, lighttpd and so on.
-To do it, set the
+To do this, set the
 `/var/lib/wgmanager/web/www` as a document root and activate the CGI module for the `cgi-bin` subdirectory.
 Note that
 all non-standard modifications of CGI variables, such as automatic conversion of `%2F` to `/`, must be disabled.